 The biggest problem is that the title lacks energy.
 On paper, each event is jam-packed with excitement.
 You fight a duel with a mad king on the surface of the moon, you attempt to stop a demon-possessed Thomas the Tank Engine from leveling Moscow, and you take on a Yakuza whose tattoos become living beings that fight for him.
 Each is the basis for a thrilling and exciting adventure, but unfortunately, each ends up feeling rather mundane.
 In previous games like Killer 7 or No More Heroes, each surreal encounter felt like it was bursting with excitement.
 In this title, there's a sense of rote necessity, almost like the developers felt obligated to include bizarre encounters because that's what a Suda51 game does.

 The underlying plot also suffers because of this.
 It's simultaneously incredibly convoluted and incredibly simple.
 The presentation is bizarre, haunting and enigmatic, with foreshadowing occurring right up to the end of the game.
 Mondo doesn't have a lot of charisma or personality, and his backstory is pretty boring by Suda51 standards.
 The main villain, David, has a little more going on but vanishes from the plot for most of the game.
-There's a ton of symbolism and half-presented pieces of information, but it almost starts to feel generic, and that's something weird to say about a game that tries its hardest to blend Lynchian surrealism with over-the-top action.
+There's a ton of symbolism and half-presented pieces of information, but it almost starts to feel generic, and that's something weird to say about a game that tries its hardest to blend Lynchian (wiki page) surrealism with over-the-top action.
 The product feels manufactured — similar to comparing a McDonald's hamburger to the real thing.

 Your sword, Gekkou, is a magical katana that feeds on blood, and this manifests in two ways.
 The longer you have an unbroken combo string, the faster your attack becomes, until you're a whirlwind of death and destruction.
 If you keep a combo string going for a long time, you unlock the ability to perform judgment kills, which involve selecting one of the four face buttons to perform an execution.
 You earn extra money or life-restoring items.
 You attack with the Square button, and Triangle breaks an enemy's blocking move.
 Early on, you have to tap the button multiple times, but you quickly unlock the ability to just hold down the button instead.